 The cost of spaying and neutering is far less than you would spend getting a litter of puppies all their shots.
 It is less than paying for surgery for testicular tumors or treating a uterine infection.
 The cost of neutering is far less than having to patch up your male who tried to cross a busy street to get at an unspayed female.
 I have known males to try and cross six-lane highways!
 The cost of spaying or neutering is less than having your carpets cleaned because your dog is marking his territory or your female spotted on your beige rug.

-I hope I have given you something to think about and you will make the right choice.
+I hope I have given you something to think about.
 Just because a pet is purebred or cute does not mean it should be bred.
 Your dog can compete in almost all canine sports if spayed or neutered: obedience, agility, herding, tracking, field trials, and terrier trials.
-Your pet will enjoy a longer, happier life as well.